George Floyd protests in Columbus, Ohio: Damage and statue removals

 Numerous properties were damaged during the protests, mostly on the first three nights.
 Damage has predominately been downtown and in the Short North.
 Notable buildings damaged include the Columbus Dispatch Building, the Ohio Theatre, the PNC Building, the Borden Building, the Lazarus Building, the Ohio Statehouse, Trinity Episcopal Church, First Congregational Church, the Columbus Athenaeum, and the Ohio Judicial Center.
 Businesses affected included restaurants, print shops, banks, a funeral home, a computer repair store, and a pet store.
-The Columbus Dispatch reported that many owners probably have riot damage covered in their insurance policies, covering material damage and loss of furniture or computers, and covering business interrupted during the protests.
+The Columbus Dispatch reported that many owners probably had riot damage covered in their insurance policies, covering material damage and loss of furniture or computers, and covering business interrupted during the protests.
 J. Averi Frost, executive director of the Central Ohio African-American Chamber of Commerce, noted her skepticism, that insurance companies avoid paying, and might not give business-interruption coverage due to the pandemic already shuttering businesses.

 Statues graffitied include the William McKinley Monument by the Ohio Statehouse and the Statue of Arnold Schwarzenegger by the Greater Columbus Convention Center.
 At the time, the city also contained three statues of its namesake, Christopher Columbus, known for "discovering America", afterward colonizing and enslaving its indigenous peoples.
 The Floyd protests drew renewed attention to the statues.
 Petitions exist to remove them and to rename the city of Columbus.
 Columbus State removed its statue of Columbus, which was the first removed; representatives of the other two institutions then stated they had no plans to remove their statues.
-Statues of the explorer have been damaged or toppled in Saint Paul, Richmond, and Boston during the Floyd protests.
+Statues of the explorer had been damaged or toppled in Saint Paul, Richmond, and Boston during the Floyd protests.

 Statues of Christopher Columbus in the city included: